-Books offering advice on assignment planning are available in the Study Skills collections in our libraries and as part of our e-book collection.
+Books offering advice on exam skills are available in the Study Skills collections in the Learning Centres and as part of our e-book collection.

-You may also find it useful to look at the Guide to Proofreading, Guide to Academic Writing and our Canvas topic.
+You may also find it useful to look at the Guide to Proofreading and the Guide to Academic Writing - both are available from the Skills for Learning website.